Nathan Healy

 Sales Tax Exemption State tax exemption No state sales tax on solar equipment and installation.
 Reduces upfront cost immediately.
 Learn More

-Net metering in Florida allows homeowners with solar panels to receive credits on their electric bill for excess energy their system produces and sends back to the grid.
-When your solar panels generate more electricity than your home uses, that extra power flows to the utility grid and you receive credits that offset future electricity costs.
-The specific terms and benefits vary significantly depending on which utility company serves your area.
+Net metering in Florida allows homeowners with solar panels to receive credits for excess electricity their system produces and sends back to the grid.
+When your solar panels generate more power than your home uses, the extra energy flows to the utility grid, and you receive credits on your electric bill.
+These credits offset the cost of electricity you draw from the grid when your panels aren’t producing enough power, such as at night or on cloudy days.

 Ready to start saving with solar?